Magnetar emergence in a peculiar gamma-ray burst from a compact star merger

 with the perpendicular distance

 and the total perpendicular uncertainties

 where the subscript $i$ runs over all data points.
-The best-fitting parameters with 1$\sigma$ uncertainties are $k=0.36_{-0.05}^{+0.04}$, $b=-15.61_{-2.14}^{+2.51}$ and ${\rm log}\sigma_{\rm int}=-1.29_{-0.13}^{+0.13}$ for type I GRBs, and $k=0.39_{-0.02}^{+0.02}$, $b=-17.82_{-0.98}^{+0.93}$ and ${\rm log}\sigma_{\rm int}=-1.42_{-0.05}^{+0.05}$ for type II GRBs.
-The best-fit correlations and corresponding 1$\sigma$ intrinsic scattering regions are presented in Fig. \ref{fig:classification}b.
-The peak energy of GRB 230307A is constrained to be $E_{\rm p}=1254.68_{-17.99}^{+14.95}$ keV by the spectral fitting to GECAM S-I. Given a redshift of 0.065, the isotropic energy of GRB 230307A can be calculated as $E_{\rm\gamma,iso}=(3.08\pm0.01)\times10^{52}$ erg.
+The best-fitting parameters with 1$\sigma$ uncertainties are $k_{\rm I}=0.36_{-0.05}^{+0.04}$, $b_{\rm I}=-15.61_{-2.14}^{+2.51}$ and ${\rm log}\sigma_{\rm int,I}=-1.29_{-0.13}^{+0.13}$ for type I GRBs, and $k_{\rm II}=0.39_{-0.02}^{+0.02}$, $b_{\rm II}=-17.82_{-0.98}^{+0.93}$ and ${\rm log}\sigma_{\rm int,II}=-1.42_{-0.05}^{+0.05}$ for type II GRBs.
+The best-fit correlations and corresponding 1$\sigma$ intrinsic scattering regions are presented in Extended Data Fig. \ref{fig:classification}b.
+The peak energy of GRB 230307A is constrained to be $E_{\rm p}=1052_{-8}^{+16}$ keV by the spectral fitting to GECAM S-I. Given a redshift of 0.065, the isotropic energy of GRB 230307A can be calculated as $E_{\rm\gamma,iso}=(3.18\pm0.01)\times10^{52}$ erg based on the spectral fits to GECAM S-II.
 We overplot both long-duration GRB 230307A and GRB 211211A on the $E_{\rm p,z}-E_{\rm\gamma,iso}$ diagram.
-As can be seen from Fig. \ref{fig:classification}b, GRB 211211A resides in an intermediate area between the tracks of type I and type II GRBs, while GRB 230307A is firmly located within the 1$\sigma$ region of the type I GRB track.
+As can be seen from Extended Data Fig. \ref{fig:classification}b, GRB 211211A resides in an intermediate area between the tracks of type I and type II GRBs.
+The perpendicular distance, $\Delta$, is approximately $1.5\sigma_{\rm int,I}$ away from the type I track and $1.6\sigma_{\rm int,II}$ away from the type II track.
+On the other hand, GRB 230307A is firmly located within the 1$\sigma$ intrinsic scattering region of the type I GRB track.
+Specifically, the perpendicular distance is approximately $0.8\sigma_{\rm int,I}$ away from the type I track and $2.3\sigma_{\rm int,II}$ away from the type II track.
 In addition, GRB 230307A poses higher total energy and harder spectra, likely indicating a more intense merger event.
 We also consider the scenario where the host galaxy has a redshift of 3.87\cite{Levan2023GCN33747} and notice that in this case, the isotropic energy of GRB 230307A is $\sim 10^{56}$ erg, which is an order of magnitude larger than that of the brightest-of-all-time GRB 221009A\cite{Yang2023ApJL, An2023arXiv}.
 Such extremely high energy is very unlikely consistent with the known sample of GRBs.